CAD-Prompted SAM3: Geometry-Conditioned Instance Segmentation for Industrial Objects: Experimental Results

 \paragraph{ITODD.} ITODD is an industrial setting dataset featuring texture-less metallic objects captured in grayscale.
 The dataset includes both uncluttered and highly cluttered scenes, emphasizing shape-based reasoning under limited appearance cues.

 Table~\ref{tab:benchmark_results} summarizes benchmark performance.
-On T-LESS, our method achieves the highest PQ (0.2799) and F1 (0.3329), outperforming all baselines.
-On ITODD, our approach yields a substantial improvement, reaching PQ 0.4921 and F1 0.6090.
+On T-LESS, our method achieves the highest PQ (0.317) and F1 (0.371), outperforming all baselines.
+On ITODD, our approach yields a substantial improvement, reaching PQ 0.536 and F1 0.657.
+Our approach also consistently achieves the highest mIoU across both benchmarks.
 The consistent gains across both datasets indicate that conditioning segmentation directly on canonical CAD geometry improves robustness in industrial object perception.